How to Choose a Dog Trainer

 Unfortunately, not everyone who decides to get into dog training does so for the right reasons or has the experience or skills to do an effective job.
 There are several questions to ask a dog trainer before trusting him with your dog.

 1. Know His Background

 The more experience he has, the easier it will be for him to train dogs with a variety of problems.
 You should also ask if he has any certifications.
-While not necessary to pursue an animal career, dog trainers with a certification (like the one earned at Animal Behavior College) may be more qualified to train dogs.
-ABC offers students a comprehensive curriculum along with hands-on training, which helps ensure graduates are well equipped to train your dog.
+While not necessary to pursue a dog training career, dog trainers with a certification (like the one earned at Animal Behavior College) may be more qualified to train dogs.
+ABC has a comprehensive curriculum and provides students hands-on training, which helps ensure graduates are well equipped to train your dog.

-Many certified dog trainers specialize in certain training areas, such as obedience, behavior and agility.
-Other trainers specialize in individual problems like biting, destroying furniture and housebreaking.
-If you can find a trainer with a specialty in what you need, you will get the results you are looking for.
+Many professional dog trainers specialize in certain training areas, such as obedience, behavior and agility.
+Other dog trainers specialize in individual problems like biting, destroying furniture and housebreaking.
+If you can choose a dog trainer with a specialty in what you need, you’ll get the results you’re looking for.

 Some trainers use systems where the dog is punished for bad behavior while others will train dogs through a system that rewards them for good behavior.
 For many dog owners, the latter scenario is a much happier one for both them and their pets.